 The Saxony breed was developed in Germany in the 1930s by a man named Albert Franz.
 Franz wanted to create an attractive bird that could be used for both meat and eggs.
 He crossed Pekins, Rouens, and Pomeranian breeds.
 The result was a dual-purpose breed that has beautiful coloring.

 The Saxony resembles a diluted version of the Mallard.
-Drakes have a blue-gray head with chestnut, white and cream coloring.
+Drakes have a blue-gray head with chestnut, white, and cream coloring.
 Females are buff in color and have white facial stripes.
-The neck and belly of females is also cream.
+The neck and belly of females are also cream.

 Saxony ducks are very docile and gentle, making them the perfect choice for families that want a dual-purpose duck.